johnfedoruk/bangular/aio/content/guide/testing.md

 That URL matches a route to the `HeroDetailComponent`.

-The router pushes the `:id` token value into the `ActivatedRoute.params` _Observable_ property, Angular injects the `ActivatedRoute` into the `HeroDetailComponent`, and the component extracts the `id` so it can fetch the corresponding hero via the `HeroDetailService`.
+The router pushes the `:id` token value into the `ActivatedRoute.params` _Observable_ property, Bangular injects the `ActivatedRoute` into the `HeroDetailComponent`, and the component extracts the `id` so it can fetch the corresponding hero via the `HeroDetailService`.
 Here's the `HeroDetailComponent` constructor: